Margaret Y Ya

 Family Life

-They were born Edo Peltier.
+They were born with the name Edo Peltier.
+This is the name given to them by their parents.
 They are transgender and non-binary.

 Associated With